Koushikphy/kbib/Readme.md

 #### ⚓Limitation:
 Currently it parses DOI information from [Crossref API](https://github.com/CrossRef/rest-api-doc).
 So if the article is not indexed in Crossref database this tool will fail to get the necessary information.
+Also the API may temporarily block requests from an IP if a large number of queries are made within a short period of time.

 #### ⚒ Work-in-Progress:
 1. Concurrent API calls for faster parsing of bibtex information.